Xon77/Live4Life/README.md

 The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
 Since Dante virtual sound cards are not available for linux, you need to buy specific expensive sound cards to use Dante.

 It might work for Linux and Windows platforms after solving some issues.
-I know that you would have to change on Linux.
+Several years ago, I succeeded to make it work on Linux: I remember I had to change and limit 'numWireBufs' to some value like 800 in the file '1_Init Buffer Synths'.
+Since then, there may probably other errors on Linux.
-I cannot help on Linux and Windows platforms since I currently do not have a simple access to both of them.
+For Windows, I cannot also help, since currently I do not have a simple access to both of them.

 ## Requirements